gramener/gramex-guide/auth/README.md

     key: forgot                       # ?forgot= is used as the forgot password parameter
     arg: email                        # ?email= is used to submit the email ID of the user
     minutes_to_expiry: 15             # Minutes after which the link will expire
+    otp_reset: false                  # true clears all previous OTPs for this email
     email_column: email               # The database column that contains the email ID
     email_subject: Gramex forgot password       # Subject of the email
     email_as: "S Anand <root.node@gmail.com>"   # Emails will be sent as if from this ID